SWE-agent vs Cursor Cloud Agent (2026)

-Side-by-side comparison of SWE-agent vs Cursor Background Agent — pricing, capabilities, integrations, deployment complexity, and ratings.
-Last updated May 2026.
+Side-by-side comparison of SWE-agent vs Cursor Cloud Agent: pricing, capabilities, integrations, deployment complexity, and ratings.
+Last updated July 2026.

 Data sourced from The AI Agent Index · Updated daily